deepflowio/deepflow/server/agent_config/README.md

 Increasing this value improves burst traffic buffering and reduces packet drops caused by ring overflow.
-Specifically, use `ethtool -g <iface>` to check the current configuration.
+Specifically, use `ethtool -g <iface>` to check the current configuration, and adjust to an appropriate value based on your workload.

 0 (default) means keep the original state and ignore this setting.